 Any Biology major who is interested in studying at NYU Shanghai should consult with his or her Biology faculty adviser and the Director of Undergraduate Studies to plan a study-away experience that takes advantage of the curricular offerings at NYU Shanghai and that is compatible with timely completion of the degree.
 In particular, any student who is pursuing Honors or is otherwise engaged in a long-term research experience in a New York laboratory should seek advice on how studying away might enhance or hinder his or her research progress.
 Students are encouraged to explore collaborative research arrangements that would provide continuity of a research project between New York and Shanghai.
 Such arrangements could qualify for Independent Study or Internship credit.

 Students who study at NYU Shanghai are part of a vibrant student community and take advantage of Chinese culture and art classes, join intramural sports teams and participate in many student clubs and organizations.
 Biology students in particular might be interested in the NYUSH iGEM team, which competes and collaborates with other universities internationally in designing biological "machines."
 Students can also take advantage of internships and resources from Shanghai's full service Career Development Center (CDC).
 Students travel all over China and Asia during the school holidays.
 During the summer and January terms, NYU Shanghai organizes trips to popular destinations like Bejing and Xi'an.
-For more information about NYU Shanghai, visit their website.
+For more information visit nyu.edu/shanghai.